HiPerCoRe/KTT/Readme.md

     - `--power-usage` Enables compilation of device power usage collection functionality.
 This feature is currently supported only on Nvidia platform.
     - `--vulkan` Enables compilation of experimental Vulkan backend.
     - `--python` Enables compilation of Python bindings.
+    - `--tuning-loader` Enables compilation of tuning loader, loading tuning settings from JSON.
+    - `--power-usage` Enables measuring power and energy consumption.
+    - `--power-usage-repeats=repeats` Experimental.
+Sets how many times are kernel repeated to obtain reliable power measurement (the kernel runtime should be around 1/10s).
     - `--no-examples` Disables compilation of examples.
     - `--no-tutorials` Disables compilation of tutorials.
     - `--tests` Enables compilation of unit tests.